merciasm/ine5646-tarefa1/README.md

-# ine5646-tarefa1
+# ine5646-tarefa3
+### Feedback mecanism

-For the matter of Development Web from UFSC, I should be able to produce a Listicle with some topic I like.
+For the matter of Development Web from UFSC, I should be able to develop a feedback mechanism in the listicle I've created for each post.

 ## Requirements:
-* In order for us to easily expand our list with new items (posts), each entry must be defined by a JavaScript / JSON object
-* Adding new posts to the DOM must also be done automatically with JavaScript
+* The buttons should have event listeners/handlers
+* On click they should be activated and deactivated
-* The header banner must contain an image
+* The page must be responsible
-* Author's photo with banner overlap

 ## Style:
 * Text font: **Roboto Slab** (https://fonts.google.com/specimen/Roboto+Slab) with fallback for *serif* and color **darkslategray**